menandmice/micetro_docs/guides/user-manual/ipam.rst

 Subnet Discovery
 ----------------

-The subnet discovery features enables the Men&Mice Suite to obtain information about the subnets on the network through SNMP on the routers.
+The subnet discovery features enables Micetro to obtain information about the subnets on the network through SNMP on the routers.
 The process is the same as in  configuring host discovery, but to enable this feature, make sure the :guilabel:`Synchronize subnets ...`  is checked.

 Remove from Folder
 ------------------